-Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2016
+Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2017

-- Females living with HIV in the Houston EMA in 2014 had a higher proportion of individuals with met need and retention in care than males living with HIV, although females had a smaller proportion of viral suppression. - The proportion of newly diagnosed female PLWH linked to care within the first three months after diagnosis was almost 10% higher among females than males.
+- Females living with HIV in the Houston EMA in 2016 had a higher proportion of individuals with met need and retention in care than males living with HIV, although females had a slightly smaller proportion of viral suppression. - The proportion of newly diagnosed female PLWH linked to care within the first month after diagnosis was 3% higher than males.

-The Houston EMA Care Continuum, by Sex at Birth and Race/Ethnicity in 2014
+The Houston EMA Care Continuum, by Sex at Birth and Race/Ethnicity